Diaper Changes Without The Stress

 2. I don’t offer him toys, TV, or rattles to distract him.
 This is a meaningful time for us to connect and be together, and a distraction would take away from this.
 It also sends the message, "I don't need your cooperation" and "lets get this chore over with."
 Holding a diaper or a wipe, however, is part of the diapering process and that can be offered.

-4. I allow Nikhil to see his poop and pee in his diaper, and then I wrap it up tightly and let him throw away the diaper in the trashcan.
-This has helped him begin potty learning, and our doctor was amazed when he said, "no poop?" at our last doctor's visit when she checked his diaper!
+4. I allow him to see his poop and pee in his diaper, and then I wrap it up tightly and let him throw away the diaper in the trashcan.
+This has helped him begin toilet learning, and our doctor was amazed when he said, "no poop?" at our last doctor's visit when she checked his diaper!
 We have started toilet learning and I keep a simple and small accessible training toilet for him nearby to practice.
 No rush.

 I also never refer to his poop as "stinky" or use negative descriptions.
 I want him to feel confident and positive about his normal body functions, never embarrassed or shamed over something so normal.
 Then we wash our hands together and continue this slow, gentle, connecting time during hand washing.